trueheart78/book-notes/the-rails-5-way/ch02-rails-configuration-and-environments.md

 # Chapter 2.
 Rails Configuration and Environments

-*Notes forthcoming*

-> [Rails] gained a lot of its focus and appeal beause I didn't try to please people who did not share my problems.
-Differentiating between production and development was a very real problem for me, so I solved it the best way that I knew how.
+> [Rails] gained a lot of its focus and appeal beause I didn't try to please
+> people who did not share my problems.
+Differentiating between production and
+> development was a very real problem for me, so I solved it the best way that
+> I knew how.
-  - David Heinemeier Hansson
+>  - David Heinemeier Hansson

 Rails apps have always been preconfigured with three standard modes of operation